vincentarelbundock/marginaleffects/README.md

 easy to interpret.
 They are often the main quantity of interest in an empirical analysis.

+## Why?

-Unfortunately, to calculate marginal effects we need to take derivatives of the regression equation.
+To calculate marginal effects we need to take derivatives of the regression equation.
 This can be challenging to do manually, especially when our models are non-linear, or when regressors are transformed or interacted.
 Computing the variance of a marginal effect is even more difficult.

 The `marginaleffects` package hopes to do most of this hard work for you.

-## Why?

 Many `R` packages advertise their ability to compute “marginal effects.”
 However, most of them do *not* actually compute marginal effects *as